carpentries/instructor-training/episodes/03-expertise.md

 All of the above points illustrate the importance of using formative assessments frequently.
 The right formative assessment at the right time will give you valuable information about your learners' goals and motivations, making it easier for you to target your lesson materials to their needs.
 This strategy also helps you as an instructor overcome your expert awareness gap.
-It doesn't matter how easy you think a task is, if your learners are not getting it, it is probably more complicated than you thought.
+It does not matter how easy you think a task is, if your learners are not getting it, it is probably more complicated than you thought.

 [motivation-words]: https://perma.cc/LE2H-VWXG?type=image